alsanchez-dev/Stackk/index.md

 ---
 title: Home
 layout: home
-landing-title: Hi, Welcome to Nativeka!
+landing-title: What We Do?
 description:
 image:
 author:
 show_tile: false
 ---